Artingl/OpenCraft/README.md

 ![](images/logo.png) </br>

-OpenCraft is an open source Minecraft client witch is written on Java.
+OpenCraft is an open source cubic game witch is written on Java.

 # Why?